 Open during the summer months The Grill at Rock Creek Lakes Resort smokes their own meats, brews and bottles their own BBQ sauce, bakes their own deserts and serves up a mean mountain breakfast.

 85 Rock Creek Rd

 Here’s one place you’ll have to visit at least twice – a winter trip and a summer trip.
 During the winter months you can ski up to the lodge or get a chauffeured ride on a snowmobile to enjoy a four-course ‘prix fix’ menu served family style.
 It’s quite magical.
-Breakfast and lunch is served in summer and a hunger-busting burger hits that spot after a day in the mountains.
+Breakfast and lunch are served in summer and a hunger-busting burger hits the spot after a day in the mountains.

 8180 Crowley Lake Dr